Hypertensive disease of pregnancy: Prognosis

 The effects of high blood pressure during pregnancy vary depending on the disorder and other factors.
-Preeclampsia does not in general increase a woman's risk for developing chronic hypertension or other heart-related problems.
-Women with normal blood pressure who develop preeclampsia after the 20th week of their first pregnancy, short-term complications, including increased blood pressure, usually go away within about six weeks after delivery.
+Preeclampsia does not, in general, increase a woman's risk for developing chronic hypertension or other heart-related problems.
+Women with normal blood pressure who develop preeclampsia after the 20th week of their first pregnancy have short-term complications, including increased blood pressure, which usually go away within about six weeks after delivery.

-Some women, however, may be more likely to develop high blood pressure or other heart disease later in life.
-More research is needed to determine the long-term health effects of hypertensive disorders in pregnancy and to develop better methods for identifying, diagnosing, and treating women at risk for these conditions.
+Women who have chronic hypertension before their pregnancy are at increased risk of complications such as premature birth, low birthweight, or stillbirth.
+Women who have high blood pressure and had complications in their pregnancy have three times the risk of developing cardiovascular disease compared to women with normal blood pressure who had no complications in pregnancy.
+Monitoring pregnant women's blood pressure can help prevent both complications and future cardiovascular diseases.

 Even though high blood pressure and related disorders during pregnancy can be serious, most women with high blood pressure and those who develop preeclampsia have successful pregnancies.
 Obtaining early and regular prenatal care for pregnant women is important to identify and treat blood pressure disorders.
+Monitoring blood pressure can help catch postpartum hypertension early and might even help with racial disparities in follow up care.

 Epidemiology

 High blood pressure problems occur in six percent to eight percent of all pregnancies in the U.S., about 70 percent of which are first-time pregnancies.
 In 1998, more than 146,320 cases of preeclampsia alone were diagnosed.

 Although the proportion of pregnancies with gestational hypertension and eclampsia has remained about the same in the U.S. over the past decade, the rate of preeclampsia has increased by nearly one-third.
-This increase is due in part to a rise in the numbers of older mothers and of multiple births, where preeclampsia occurs more frequently.
-For example, in 1998 birth rates among women ages 30 to 44 and the number of births to women ages 45 and older were at the highest levels in three decades, according to the National Center for Health Statistics.
+This increase is due in part to a rise in the number of older mothers and of multiple births, where preeclampsia occurs more frequently.
+For example, in 1998, birth rates among women ages 30 to 44 and the number of births to women ages 45 and older were at the highest levels in three decades, according to the National Center for Health Statistics.
 Furthermore, between 1980 and 1998, rates of twin births increased about 50 percent overall and 1,000 percent among women ages 45 to 49; rates of triplet and other higher-order multiple births jumped more than 400 percent overall, and 1,000 percent among women in their 40s.